-- Boston Bay Smallgoods – pork cuts and smallgooods from a local free range heritage breed pig farm
+- Boston Bay Smallgoods – pork cuts and smallgoods from a local free-range heritage breed pig farm

-- The Fresh Fish Place – you may not be able to take fresh fish home, but there are a wide range of pickled and smoked options too
+- The Fresh Fish Place – you may not be able to take fresh fish home, but there is a wide range of pickled and smoked options too

 There are quite a few locations throughout Lincoln National Park where camping, caravans and RVs are allowed, including a few spots at Memory Cove.
+There are even some glamping tents available to stay in at September Beach.
 This would be a lovely place to spend a few days.

 Drive the Whaler’s Way

 The Whaler’s Way is a must-see Port Lincoln attraction!
 This is a 14km scenic drive right on the bottom tip of the Eyre Peninsula.
 It is predominantly viewing the stunning limestone cliffs and bays of the coastline.

 While it’s a driving route, almost every stop requires a walk to see the views.
 The distances of the walks range from just a few metres to up to 1km.

 All I can say is that this part of the coast is just awesome!
 No need to drive the better-known Great Ocean Road in Victoria, this is easily as good.
 I could not help but be awed by the roaring and immense power of the Southern Ocean.

 The waves were huge, but when the sun came out the colours in the water were stunning.
 Deep blues out in the depths and bright blues in the shallows, all mixed with the milky white of the waves as they hit the cliffs.
 Just awesome!

 While we didn’t see any, it is possible to see fur seals and whales in this area.